The World’s First National Park

 Backcountry Camping & Hiking

 Restrictions are occasionally applied to areas based on bear activity.
-Visitors should use food poles when setting up camp, and should never camp anywhere where bears have left their mark, such as digging, tracks and scat.
+Visitors should use food poles when setting up camp, and should never camp anywhere where bears have left their marks, such as digging, tracks, and scat.
 When hiking, hike in groups, and make your presence known — singing and shouting are an easy way to ward off chance encounters with wildlife.
 Never hike at night.

 Permits are required for overnight stays in Yellowstone’s wilderness, and backpackers must use the park’s system of designated backcountry campsites, which can be reserved in advance.
 Prospective backpackers should download and review Yellowstone’s backcountry trip planner.
 Certain tour companies also lead guided backcountry expeditions.